- Children and Youth Mental Health Grants

-- Responsive Grants - The foundation provides limited and short-term funding for creative approaches to address unmet health needs.
+The foundation provides limited and short-term funding to respond to new and emerging health issues.

-Please read the Spring 2020 Grant Guidelines.
-The proposal deadline has been extended to 4:00 p.m. on Thursday, April 9, 2020.
+Please read the Spring 2022 Grant Guidelines.
+The proposal deadline is 4:00 p.m. on Thursday, March 31, 2022.
 Incomplete and late applications will not be considered.
 Applications that are in-progress at 4:00 p.m. on the day of the deadline will not be considered.

 - Concept Paper Cover Sheet [Download DOC]

-Before you apply, review the Applicant & Grantee Guide prior to getting started.
+Before you apply, review the Applicant & Grantee Guide and Logic Model Overview prior to getting started.
+For Community Engagement Grants, please review the Community Engagement Practices: Resource List.

 Steps to Apply

 Applications must be submitted online.
 Please follow the steps listed below.
-You will be asked to submit general information about your organization and project; a budget and budget narrative; narrative detailing your project; a logic model; and supporting documents.
+You will be asked to submit general information about your organization and project; a budget and budget narrative; narrative detailing your project; and supporting documents.

 Already Started an Application?
 Go to My Account Page to access a previously started application.